kontent-ai/delivery-sdk-net/docs/extensibility-guide.md

 This package includes both the `ContentTypeCodenameAttribute` and the Roslyn source generator.

+For predictable auto-discovery, keep attributed models in a single models project that references the source-generation package.
+If models are intentionally split across multiple projects/compilations, use explicit `ITypeProvider` registration.

 #### Usage

 The [Kontent.ai Model Generator](https://github.com/kontent-ai/model-generator-net) automatically includes the `[ContentTypeCodename]` attribute on generated model classes: